📞 Call Now

 Archival footage, or archival video, represents a unique form of stock footage that is generally not under copyright or has protection.
 This is footage that you will find archived in a library or similar sort of storage and which is available for free and open use.

 Generally speaking, archival video does not require payment of any licensing fees in order for you to gain access.
+It helps to understand how this differs from stock footage in film, which is often licensed rather than freely available.

 Other Types